ljlabs/vynder-blog/livePosts/7 Things Boomers Grew in Their Backyard That Gen Z Now Pays a Premium For at Farmer's Markets.md

 Tags: [Gardening, Farmer's Market, Boomers, Gen Z, Food Trends, Sustainable Living, Nostalgia, Homegrown]
 Image: https://images.unsplash.com/photo-1598103442097-8b74394b876a?crop=entropy&cs=srgb&fm=jpg&ixid=M3w4MjU2NDV8MHwxfHNlYXJjaHwxfHxiYWNreWFyZCUyMGdhcmRlbnxlbnwwfHx8fDE3NjI1MTQ3ODV8MA&ixlib=rb-4.1.0&q=85
 ---
 There's a quiet irony in the way we've come to value food.
 What was once a staple, grown with calloused hands and shared freely across fences, now often appears under a spotlight, carefully arranged, and priced for its perceived rarity.
 For many Boomers, a backyard garden wasn't just a hobby; it was a practical extension of the kitchen, a way to stretch a dollar and ensure fresh, wholesome food for the family.
-They knew the taste of a tomato still warm from the sun, the scent of basil crushed between fingers, and the simple satisfaction of abundance.
+They knew the taste of a tomato still waarm from the sun, the scent of basil crushed between fingers, and the simple satisfaction of abundance.

 Today, a new generation, often disconnected from the soil, seeks out these very same treasures at bustling farmer's markets.
 We pay a premium for "heirloom," "organic," and "locally sourced," terms that, for our parents and grandparents, were simply "garden variety."
 It's a testament to a shifting landscape, where the quiet resilience of growing your own has transformed into a sought-after luxury.
 We're not judging; we're simply observing the beautiful, cyclical nature of what we cherish.